Widen Enterprises: 1960 - 1990 – Widen Colorgraphics Ltd. – Prepress era

 In 1960, Widen altered their business model by moving beyond the engraving process and began to undertake further prepress activities.
 The company converted marketing content in the form of photos, illustrations, logos and copy into printed catalogues and advertisements and commenced working with film negatives.
 A change in its name reflected this transformation, and the company became Widen Colorgraphics Ltd. In 1985, led by Mark Widen, son of founders Arthur and Emily Widen, the company began to focus on colour scanning and printing services.

 1990 - 2021 – Widen Enterprises Inc. – Digital asset management

 With the advancement of prepress technologies and processes, under Reed Widen, son of Mark Widen, the company embraced digital technology, initially through digital printing and created an internal research and development department to innovate and keep abreast of technological developments in the industry.
-In 1996, Widen's R&D department developed the company's first image database, which would become Widen's first digital asset management software.
-The software was made available to clients as a product in 1998.
-In 1997 the company changed its name from Widen Colorgraphics to Widen Enterprises Inc.

 Matthew Gonnering was appointed as CEO in 2009 and steered the company further towards the software as a service (SaaS) model.
 Widen Enterprises has since developed its software into a cloud based digital management hub that allows users to readily access and manage their digital assets and product information data.
 Alongside the software, the company has focused its efforts on customer experience by offering services to aid in the production and implementation of digital assets, as well as training and consultancy on the digital asset management process.